jillesvangurp/es-kotlin-client/manual/crud-support.md

 as Spring, Ruby on Rails, etc. In such frameworks a  Repository provides primitives for interacting with objects in a particular database table.

-Wee provide a similar abstraction the [`IndexRepository`](https://github.com/jillesvangurp/es-kotlin-wrapper-client/tree/master/src/main/kotlin/io/inbot/eskotlinwrapper/IndexRepository.kt).
+We provide a similar abstraction the [`IndexRepository`](https://github.com/jillesvangurp/es-kotlin-wrapper-client/tree/master/src/main/kotlin/io/inbot/eskotlinwrapper/IndexRepository.kt).
 You create one for each index that you have and it allows you to do Create, Read, Update, and Delete (CRUD) operations as well as a few other things.